Mayo people

-The Mayo or Yoreme are an indigenous group in Mexico, living in the northern states of southern Sonora, northern Sinaloa and small settlements in Durango.
+The Mayo or Yoreme are an Indigenous group in Mexico, living in southern Sonora, northern Sinaloa and small settlements in Durango.

 Mayo people originally lived near the Mayo River and Fuerte River valleys.
 The Mayo sustain themselves mainly by agriculture and fishing, but also create artwork and crafts.

 Name

 In their own language, they call themselves Yoreme.
 The term Mayo means "the people of the river bank" and comes from the Mayo River.

 Language

 The Mayo language belongs to the Cahita branch of the Uto-Aztecan language family.
 It is closely related to Yaqui and it is spoken by approximately 40,000 people (Ethnologue 1995 census).

 Culture

 They own traditional authorities, who are elected by vote and their hierarchy is respected on par with the Mexican civil laws.

 The earliest inhabitants of this region hunted, fished, and gathered plants.
 They gradually developed an agricultural technique that allowed them to settle in various communities.
 On arrival of the Spaniards in the present-day states of Sonora and Sinaloa, the Mayos were part of an Indian confederacy with the Apaches, Pima, and Yaqui.
 Their purpose was the joint defense of the invasion of other groups, mutual respect for their territory, and cultural exchange.

 Currently, most Mayo farm, often with advanced techniques.
 They fish and make handicrafts intended for use by the community.
 They build their adobe or wood houses, depending on the climate and location.